-- A22.
-Our stakeholders have highlighted concerns that the broad nature of the proposals at paragraphs 20B and 20C may mean that entities are required to disclose potentially irrelevant information that obscures more useful information about variations in contractual cashflows.
-Additionally, preparers are concerned that the quantitative information on the range of changes to contractual cashflows by class of financial asset may create a very wide range, that proves time consuming to prepare but is not useful for investor decision-making. - A23.
+- A33.
 We also note that such broad requirements increase the risk of boilerplate disclosures, and in this instance also risks duplication of, or inconsistency with, disclosure requirements that already exist elsewhere within IFRS.
-For example, IFRS 7 B10A already requires similar disclosures for liabilities to assist users in assessing liquidity risk, and the proposed amendments in exposure draft Non-current Liabilities with Covenants address disclosure related to covenants in IAS 1 Presentation of Financial Statements. - A24.
+For example, IFRS 7 B10A already requires similar disclosures for liabilities to assist users in assessing liquidity risk, and the proposed amendments in exposure draft Non-current Liabilities with Covenants address disclosure related to covenants in IAS 1 Presentation of Financial Statements. - A34.
 We recommend that the IASB reconsiders the scope of these disclosures to improve their usefulness for users of financial statements.
 Duplication of existing requirements should be removed from scope, including those related to credit event contingencies, as disclosures related to breach of covenants and factors relevant to credit impaired loans are already adequately addressed in the expected credit loss requirements of this standard.